May 15, 2022

 You’ve probably heard the expression “work smarter not harder”.
-This witty phrase is supposed to remind us that, especially in office environments, the success of the work we do is not necessarily based one how much time we put in.
+This witty phrase is supposed to remind us that, especially in office environments, the success of the work we do is not necessarily based on how much time we put in.
 Instead, success is determined by how well we use this time.
-By learning to work smarter, we can increase workplace productivity.
+By learning to work smarter, we can improve productivity in the workplace.

 So how do we do that?